astronomer/docs/learn/logging.md

 import custom_logs_taskflow from '!!raw-loader!../code-samples/dags/logging/custom_logs_taskflow.py';
 import custom_logs_traditional from '!!raw-loader!../code-samples/dags/logging/custom_logs_traditional.py';

-Airflow provides an extensive logging system for monitoring and debugging your data pipelines.
+Apache Airflow® provides an extensive logging system for monitoring and debugging your data pipelines.
 Your webserver, scheduler, metadata database, and individual tasks all generate logs.
 You can export these logs to a local file, your console, or to a specific remote storage solution.

 In this guide, you'll learn the basics of Airflow logging, including: